bndnio/concurrency-mini-problems/README.md

 After performing measurements on each problem,
-I analyse the different implementations by comparing and contrasting their correctness, comprehesability, and performance.
+I analyse the different implementations by comparing and contrasting their correctness, comprehensibility, and performance.
 For some problems some of these cases are harder to make an argument for.
 However, in each scenario I do my best to use logic and metrics, backing them up with logical pathways or reasonable justification